-- a) Service Charges

-- (i) Property Rates

-- (ii) Water Sales & Sewerage Fees
+- a) Service Charges - (i) Water Sales & Sewerage Fees

 Service charges shall be based on the tariff growth rate as agreed upon plus a growth rate of the town.

 b) Grants & Subsidies

 Grants and subsidies shall be based on all the gazetted grants and subsidies plus all other subsidies received by the municipality.